List of international presidential trips made by Barack Obama

 This is a list of international presidential trips made by Barack Obama, the 44th president of the United States.
 Barack Obama made 52 international trips to 58 countries (in addition to visiting the West Bank) during his presidency, which began on January 20, 2009 and ended on January 20, 2017.

-Obama set the record as the most-traveled president for any first year in office; Obama made ten trips to 21 countries (four countries were visited twice) and was out of the U.S. a total of 40 days.
+Obama set the record as the most-traveled president for any first year in office: he took the most trips, visited the most countries, and spent the most days abroad.
+Obama made ten trips to 21 countries (four countries were visited twice) and was out of the U.S. a total of 37 days.

 Summary

 The number of visits per country where President Obama traveled are: